 - prepare the estate accounts.
 They will need to be signed off by you and the main beneficiaries.

-If you're dealing with the estate of someone who has kindly left Independent Age a legacy gift, please contact us on 020 7605 4451 or email firstname.lastname@example.org.
+If you're dealing with the estate of someone who has kindly left Independent Age a legacy gift, please contact us on 020 7605 4223 or send an email to firstname.lastname@example.org.